ENCCS/gpu-programming/content/2-gpu-ecosystem.rst

 ``--gpu-architecture=sm_XY``, while on AMD platforms  ``--offload-arch=gfxabc``( where ``abc`` is the architecture code such as ``90a`` for the MI200 series or ``908`` for MI100 series).
-Note that in the case of portable (single source) programs one would specify ``openmp`` as well as target for compilation, enabling to run the same code on multicore cpu.
+Note that in the case of portable (single source) programs one would specify ``openmp`` as well as target for compilation, enabling to run the same code on multicore CPU.